wurencaideli/dumogu-scrollbar/README.md

 const el = document.getElementById('target');
 const dumoguScrollbar = new DumoguScrollbar(el,{
-    isAutoUnmount:true,  // Whether it automatically mounts and unmounts keepShow:false,  // Whether to always display
+    keepShow:false,  // Whether to always display
     stopClickPropagation:false  // Cancel the bubble of the click event });